YumeT023/ccc-fs-util/README.md

 # FS CCC UTILS

-node.js fs utilities for the cloudFlight coding contest
+node.js fs utilities for the cloudFlight coding contest, you can use either js or ts

-### Usage
+## Usage note

 Install it using your package manager (using npm)